 5.3 When developing UL Standards or Standards-related materials, participants are not permitted to include copyrighted material from another organization in any UL Standard or Standards-related document unless UL has received written permission from the owner of the copyright material.
 This includes hardcopy and electronic media, Intranet, Internet, or any other format.
 Should permission be obtained from the owner of copyright material, an acknowledgement or other information may be required to be included in the UL document as a condition of use.

-7.1 Guidance - STP members should consult Randi Myers, Standards Operations Manager, (Randi.K.Myers@ul.com) if they have any questions or concerns regarding this Code of Ethics or determining an appropriate course of action.
+7.1 Guidance - Contact Randi Myers, Standards Operations Manager, (Randi.K.Myers@ul.com) with questions or concerns regarding the Code of Ethics for UL Standards Participation.

-7.2 Reporting - Participants may report issues concerning violations to the Code of Ethics to Randi Myers, Standards Operations Manager, (Randi.K.Myers@ul.com) who will review the issue and will take appropriate action if necessary.
+7.2 Reporting - Participants may report issues concerning violation of the Code of Ethics for UL Standards Participation to Randi Myers, Standards Operations Manager, (Randi.K.Myers@ul.com).